 This is not one of my weird thoughts at least I don’t think it is.

 Not too long ago I found myself in the middle of an argument.
-One person was saying how not being able to speak must have an impact when it comes to getting a job especially a top of the tree position.
+One person was saying how not being able to speak must have an impact when it comes to getting a job, especially a top-of-tree position.

-The other person argued that there are many examples of people who rely upon sign language who do have jobs in high positions.
+The other person argued that there are many examples of people who rely on sign language and who do have jobs in high positions.
 I left them at it and got back to what I should have been doing.

 The argument I had been in the middle of earlier in the day was neither here nor there.
 In a roundabout way, they both have merit.

-History tells us cave painting are the oldest known art which was then considered a form of communication between people.
+History tells us cave paintings are the oldest known art which was then considered a form of communication between people.
 The oldest cave paintings date back as far as 30,000 BC.

-So what has this to do with speaking and sign language.
+So what has this to do with speaking and sign language?
 If cave paintings are the earliest form of communication by illustration how did Mr. Cave Man communicate with Mrs. Cave Woman?
-Could it have been by the use of an expression and gestures?
+Could it have been by the use of expression and gestures?